explicitcontextualunderstanding/realsense_57_isaac_ros_jazzy/docs/BUILD_ISSUES.md

 # Realsense ROS Docker build — Issues solved and notes

-This document summarizes build problems encountered while building the `realsense_ros` container from `packages/robots/isaac-ros/Dockerfile.bak`, the root causes, the fixes applied, current status, and recommended next steps to speed and stabilize builds.
+This document summarizes build problems encountered while building the `realsense_ros` container from `Dockerfile`, the root causes, the fixes applied, current status, and recommended next steps to speed and stabilize builds.

-> Relevant file: `packages/robots/isaac-ros/Dockerfile.bak` (multiple edits during troubleshooting)
+> Relevant file: `Dockerfile`

 ---